nextcloud/end_to_end_encryption_rfc/RFC.md

 {
   "metadata": {
-    "ciphertext": "encrypted metadata (AES/GCM/NoPadding, 128 bit key size) of folder (see below for the plaintext structure). first gzipped, then encrypted, then base64 encoded.", "nonce": "123",
+    "ciphertext": "encrypted metadata (AES/GCM/NoPadding, 128 bit key size) of folder (see below for the plaintext structure). first gzipped, then encrypted, then base64 encoded.", MAKE SURE to always encrypt it using the BINARY representation (NOT base64) of "encryptedMetadataKey" from the "users" array below
+    "nonce": "123",
     "authenticationTag": "123"
   }